~ WE ARE POSTPONING THE FULL CERTIFICATE PROGRAM FOR 2023 ~

 RECOVER your wild heart and mind, RESTORE your connection to Nature,

 “If the world is to be healed through human efforts, I am convinced it will be by ordinary people, people whose love for this life is even greater than their fear.
 People who can open to the web of life that called us into being.” – Joanna Macy

-100 CEUS will be available for MFTs, LCSWs
+100 CEUS are available for MFTs, LCSWs, LPCCs

 The training will prepare participants to deeply understand and translate the framework of ecopsychology in a range of applications, including traditional clinical psychology settings as well as in community leadership, eco-therapy practices and creative endeavors.
 At the completion of the program, participants will be certified by Holos Institute, a leader in ecopsychological practices, to confidently offer ecotherapy and eco-based healing practices in the greater community.

 While the program is geared toward clinicians it is also open to other healing arts professional or people interested in translating a nature-based connection into positive action and/or healing.
 We particularly hope to prepare people to mitigate climate crisis anxiety, serving as community translators of dispair into active hope.
 The program covers, in-depth, the concepts and principles of ecopsychology, the origins of the field, and many of the intricacies of its clinical application both within a traditional, in-office setting as well as in outdoor therapy.
 We take a deep look at eco-racism, social injustices and try to open up closed cultural assumptions about relating to the natural world.
 We look at the psychology of individuals from archetypal patterns to developmental, somatic and attachment theory lens.
 We also address the ever growing need to meet the anxiety and grief of climate change and environmental degradation.

 This certificate program is unique in that it is not representing one viewpoint but rather engaging many diverse voices whom all speak passionately about caring for our planet.